Skip to main content

 About Us

-The AFL-CIO Tech Institute works at the intersection of technological innovation in the workplace, centering worker knowledge, expertise, and interests in our modern innovation-based economy with the goal of ensuring that technological change creates widespread prosperity for all American workers.
-The Tech Institute was established by the AFL-CIO, the national labor federation of 60 national affiliates and 12.5 million workers across every sector of our economy.
-We work with a broad set of stakeholders, including unions and their members, universities, public officials, funders and employers to develop educational tools, policy analysis, and strategies to advance the needs and interests of working people in our rapidly shifting tech economy
+The AFL-CIO Tech Institute works at the intersection of technological innovation in the workplace, centering worker knowledge, expertise, and interests in our modern innovation-based economy and in public services with the goal of ensuring that technological change benefits everyone.
+The Tech Institute was established in 2021 by the AFL-CIO, the national labor federation of 64 national and international affiliates representing 15 million workers across every sector of our economy and in the federal, state and local public sector.
+We work with a broad set of stakeholders, including unions and their members, philanthropy, civil society, universities, public officials, and businesses to develop policy analysis, research, educational tools, and new strategies to center the needs and interests of working people in our rapidly shifting tech economy.

 Executive Director